 Rocky III trumpeted Sylvester Stallone as a director able to divine bracing imagery out of noise.
 His style is a rough jumble of telephoto snooping, grimacing close-ups and pop video assembly.
 In that sense Sly is the perfect choice to chronicle Tony Manero's plunge into fleeting, plastic fame.
 Staying Alive picks up a couple of years after Saturday Night Fever with Manero struggling to break onto Broadway.

-Staying Alive comes on like a toothless retooling of its predecessor, deleting an extended cast and any associated grime in favour of all-consuming exercise.
+Remembered as a misbegotten sequel, Staying Alive does come on like a toothless retooling of its predecessor, deleting an extended cast and any associated grime in favour of all-consuming exercise.
 Dancing is no longer Manero's release, it's the totality of his experience.
 Even serving drinks in some yuppie beer hall, Tony slinks rather than clods, weaving in and around the boozed up dancers like a self-satisfied snake.

 As Manero is consumed by dance, so too is Staying Alive.
 Stallone shoots long, dreamy sequences of practice and repetition.
 John Travolta's coiled, sinewy body is dwelled upon to a fetishistic degree.
 Stallone painting an immortal record of this lithe, actualised form, his eye hovering somewhere between a Jane Fonda jazzercise vid and Shinya Tsukamoto's all-consuming love of musculature.